barbarabodinier/sharp/README.md

 > Implementation of stability selection for graphical modelling and
 > variable selection in regression and dimensionality reduction.
 These
-> models rely on resampling approaches to estimate selection
+> models use on resampling approaches to estimate selection
 > probabilities.
 Calibration of the hyper-parameters is done via
 > maximisation of a stability score measuring the likelihood of
-> informative (non-uniform) selection procedure.
-This package also
+> informative (non-uniform) selection.
-> includes tools to simulate multivariate Normal data with different
-> (partial) correlation structures.

 ## Installation